nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 consumer and those of the maintainer and reduce the friction and stress that can arise due to the gap.

-There are 4 dimentions that we standardize in this practice which are:
+There are 4 dimensions that we standardize in this practice which are:

 * target
 * response